jon-hanson/parsecj/README.md

 However, since the `ConsumedT` type returned by `apply` is an intermediate type, the `parse` method is also provided to apply the parser and extract the `Reply` parse result.

-### `State`
+### `Input`

-The [State](http://jon-hanson.github.io/parsecj/javadoc/latest/org/javafp/parsecj/State.html) interface is an abstraction representing an immutable input state.
+The [Input](http://jon-hanson.github.io/parsecj/javadoc/latest/org/javafp/parsecj/Input.html) interface is an abstraction representing an immutable input state.
-It provides several static `of` methods for constructing `State` instances from sequences of symbols:
+It provides several static `of` methods for constructing `Input` instances from sequences of symbols:

 ```java
 public interface Input<I> {